 If you take one thing away from this article, it's this: Exiting employees want to feel heard.
 Communication is essential to a positive exit.

-In fact, there is an 85% likelihood of a positive exit experience when employees say they had all of the following experiences with their previous organization:
+In fact, there is an 85% likelihood of a positive exit experience when employees say they had all of the following experiences with their previous organisation:

-- A supervisor or leader talked with them in the three months before leaving about their job satisfaction, the future of their career with the organization and what it takes to be effective.
+- A supervisor or leader talked with them in the three months before leaving about their job satisfaction, the future of their career with the organisation and what it takes to be effective.

-- They talked with someone about leaving the organization before resigning.
+- They talked with someone about leaving the organisation before resigning.

 - They feel that there is nothing their manager could have done to prevent them from leaving.